sonofthort/lambda/README.md

 ~~~

 # overhead
-There is some non-trivial overhead in creating functions using λ.
+There is some overhead in creating functions using λ.
 For this reason, λ should be avoided for "on the fly" function creation, such as this:
 ~~~JavaScript
 var someFrequentlyCalledFunction = function(values) {
 	return values.map(λ('a + 1'))
 }
 ~~~
-For this case, we could have easily written someFrequentlyCalledFunction using λ and avoided the "on the fly" problem, taking advantage of one-time initialization:
+For this case, we could have written someFrequentlyCalledFunction using λ and avoided the "on the fly" problem:
 ~~~JavaScript
 var someFrequentlyCalledFunction = Λ('values')(λa.map(λ('a + 1')))
 ~~~
-However, sometimes this isn't easy when a function is very large or contains large literals. λ should be used for somewhat simple functions, as the readability suffers as complexity increases.
+For cases such as large functions or functions containing large literals, λ might be avoided.